 Students seeking an accommodation based on disability or medical concerns should contact Student Accessibility Services; SAS will process the request and issue letters of accommodation to instructors.
 For additional information on support services and accommodations for students with disabilities, visit www.ucalgary.ca/access/.
-Students who require an accommodation in relation to their coursework based on a protected ground other than disability should communicate this need in writing to their Instructor.
-The full policy on Student Accommodations is available at http://www.ucalgary.ca/policies/files/policies/student-accommodation-policy.pdf.
+Students who require an accommodation in relation to their coursework based on a protected ground other than disability should communicate this need in writing to their

+Instructor.
+The full policy on Student Accommodations is available at University of Calgary : B.6.1 Accommodation of Students with Disabilities or Medical Conditions (ucalgary.ca)